danielawde9/fullstack-bootcamp/MongoDB/Challenges/challenge2.md

 ### Tasks:

 1. **Express Integration:** Modify app.js to integrate the Express framework.
-Learn about the required conventions and patterns.
-2. **Route Creation:** Design a primary route that responds with a message when accessed.
+2. **Route Creation:** Design a primary route that responds with a message that shows when accessed using get method on /api.
-3. **Server Activation:** Grasp the process of starting the Express server and accessing it via web tools.
+3. **Server Activation:** Start the server from the terminal and open the newly created server from the web.